junseohwang/Olfactory_Dysfunction_in_CHR/README.md

 ```

 ### 2. 1st (out of 4) recon-all stage
-FreeSurfer's autorecon1 pipeline is invoked, which includes process steps 1-5 of Autorecon Processing Stages.
+In this step, FreeSurfer's autorecon1 pipeline is invoked, which includes process steps 1-5 of Autorecon Processing Stages.
 1. Motion Correction and Conform
 2. NU (Non-Uniform intensity normalization)
 3. Talairach transform computation